-- 7. External arrears are defined as overdue payments (principal or interest) on external debt contracted, guaranteed, or converted into interstate debt by the general government of Tajikistan or the NBT. - 8.
-Concessional and nonconcessional debt.
+- 7. Concessional and nonconcessional debt.
 Concessional debt is defined as debt with a grant element equivalent of 35 percent or more.
 The grant element of a debt is calculated using the commercial interest reference rates (CIRRs) plus a margin at the time of its contracting.
 For debts of an original maturity of 15 years or more, the average CIRR over the last 10 years will be used, while the average of CIRRs of the preceding six-month period will be used to assess the concessionality of debts with original maturities of less than 15 years.
 To the 10-year and 6-month averages of CIRRs, the following margins will be added: 0.75 percent for repayment periods of less than 15 years; 1 percent for 15-19 years; 1.15 percent for 20-29 years; and 1.25 percent for 30 and more years.
 In general, the grant element is calculated as value of the loan minus present discounted value of future payments over the loan value (multiplied by 100).
 Present discounted value is sum of all future discounted payments (both amortization and interest), where the discount rate corresponds to the CIRR mentioned above.
 Nonconcessional debt is defined as debt without a grant element or with a grant element of less than 35 percent.
 The debt refers also to commitments contracted or guaranteed and for which value has not been received.
-The calculation is performed by the authorities and verified by the IMF based on the data provided by the authorities. - 9.
+The calculation is performed by the authorities and verified by the IMF based on the data provided by the authorities. - 8.
 Valuation changes (program exchange rates).
-For program monitoring, U.S. dollar-denominated components of the general government's and the NBT's balance sheets will be valued at the program exchange rate (SM4.371= US\$1.00; official exchange rate as of December 31, 2009).
-Other foreign currency denominated items will be valued at the respective cross rates between the program exchange rate of the U.S. dollar and current official exchange rates of the U.S. dollar against those currencies as of December 31, 2009.
-The SDR components will be valued at the program SDR exchange rate SDR = \$1.56769 (December 31, 2009).
-Official gold holdings shall be valued at \$1,104 per troy ounce (December 31, 2009).
+For program monitoring, U.S. dollar-denominated components of the general government's and the NBT's balance sheets will be valued at the program exchange rate (SM4.4031 = US\$1.00; official exchange rate as of December 31, 2010).
+Other foreign currency denominated items will be valued at the respective cross rates between the program exchange rate of the U.S. dollar and current official exchange rates of the U.S. dollar against those currencies as of December 31, 2010.
+The SDR components will be valued at the program SDR exchange rate SDR = \$1.54003 (December 30, 2010).
+Official gold holdings shall be valued at US\$1,410.25 per troy ounce (December 31, 2010).